2nd Position Hard Money Loans

-2nd mortgage hard money lenders (private money lenders) are able to provide 2nd loans to property owners who currently have sufficient equity in their property.
+2nd mortgage hard money lenders (private money lenders) are able to provide 2nd position hard money loans to property owners who currently have sufficient equity in their property.
 In these types of situations, the property owner typically has a low-interest 1st mortgage they want to keep in place but they need to pull equity from the property quickly.
 The borrower is often looking to use the 2nd position hard money loan to take advantage of an investment opportunity or solve an issue they are dealing with.
 2nd position hard money loans are only intended to be a short-term solution and the borrower needs to have a long-term plan.
-The private 2nd mortgage allows the borrower to keep their long-term loan in place and still borrow against the equity in the property.
+The private 2nd mortgage allows the borrower to keep the long-term loan in place and still borrow against the equity in the property.

 What is a Second Trust Deed?

 A second trust deed is a loan or mortgage recorded against real estate behind an existing loan (first).
 A second trust deed is also known as a junior lien.
 The timing of the recording of the loans against the property determines the priority (first recorded loan is senior).
 A hard money second mortgage, home equity line of credit or home equity loan are the most common examples of second trust deeds.

 2nd Mortgage Hard Money Loans for Bad Credit